PacoReinaCampo/MPSoC-DV/quality/tex/improvement/chapters/chapter2.md

-# Nonconformity and Corrective Action
+# NONCONFORMITY AND CORRECTIVE ACTION

 Nonconformities are instances where processes or outputs do not meet specified requirements.
 The organization must address these through a structured approach involving corrective actions.